Real Estate Lobby Pushed Billions in Tax Breaks for the Rich in the CARES Act

 The first provision, Section 2303, deals with corporate taxes.
 It allows corporations to offset all losses for tax refunds going as far back as 2013.
 Under the 2017 Tax Reform Act, corporations could only offset 80 percent of taxable income with these losses, and they could only be applied to tax returns going forward.
 The CARES Act removes that limitation through 2021, and allows companies to offset losses retroactively for up to five years for the years 2018, 2019, and 2020.

 The second provision, Section 2304, is more controversial.
 It essentially extends the same terms to non-corporate taxpayers, known as “pass through” businesses.
 Under the 2017 tax law, owners of these businesses could only deduct up to $500,000 (for a couple filing jointly) to offset losses in their non-business income.
 The CARES act strips away that $500,000 cap through 2021 and enables taxpayers to file retroactively on losses, as far back as 2013.
-And the change int he

 While majority of businesses in the United States are organized as pass-throughs, this provision would not benefit most mom and pop shops: most small business owners would never amass up to $500,000 in non-business income.
 As the National Taxpayers Union Foundation wrote in a blog post defending these policies, “the limit only applied to high-income filers in the first place.”